 >

 The data argument should list the dataframe of the participant answers.
 The responses argument indicates the column to find the participant answer, while the key column indicates the expected answer for that trial.
 The columns are listed in quotes if they are in the same dataframe as the data argument; however, the answer key columns could be listed in another dataframe to match to the participant answers (i.e., answer_key$Target).
 The key.trial and id.trial arguments indicate how to match the answer key trial numbers to the participant data trial numbers.
 The id argument indicates the participant unique identifier.
 The cutoff column indicates the Levenshtein distance used for scoring, wherein 0 indicates a perfect answer to key match, and non-zero numbers indicate the number of substitutions, deletions, or changes allowed to consider for matching (Levenshtein, 1966).
 Levenshtein distance provides a method of fuzzy string matching wherein distance values represent the number of character changes required to transform the first word into the second.
 For example, two identical words such as cat and cat would have distance of 0, while cat and bat would have a distance of 1, and cat and dog would have a distance of 3.
 Levenshtein distances are sensitive to changes in character order, which provides an advantage over simple character matching, as bear and bare would be computed as 100% matching, but a Levenshtein distance score of 3.
-Given our data simulation, we used a cutoff score of 1 in this example to demonstrate how lrd can capture simple misspellings.
+Given our data simulation, we used a cutoff score of 1 in this example to demonstrate how lrd can account for simple misspellings.
 The flag argument can be set to TRUE to provide the z-score values for each participant for their final cued-recall score.
 Last, the group.by argument is used to include grouping variables to calculate percent recall by group or condition, and more than one variable can be used by concatenating a vector of column names (i.e., c("column1", "column2")).

 This function provides up to three pieces of output stored in list format.
 First, this function provides trial level data showing participant responses to each test item, the corresponding answer key item, and whether the program scored the response as correct (denoted as 1 for correct, 0 for incorrect):